A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

-Our next main result concerns a certain special LQG surface called the $\gamma$-LQG sphere, which is represented by a certain special variant of the GFF.
+As a consequence of Theorem \ref{flat}, one can obtain a similar result concerning a special LQG surface called the $\gamma$-LQG sphere, which is represented by a certain special variant of the GFF.
 There are a number of equivalent ways of defining the $\gamma$-LQG sphere.
 The first definitions appeared in~\cite{wedges,dkrv-lqg-sphere} and were proven to be equivalent in~\cite{ahs-sphere}.
 The definition we give here is~\cite[Definition 2.2]{ahs-sphere} with $k=3$ and $\alpha_1=\alpha_2=\alpha_3=\gamma$.

 \begin{defn} Let $\gamma\in (0,2)$ and let

 The \textbf{Liouville field} is the random generalized function